elegantapp/pwa-workshop-angular-firebase/README.md

 ### Add app shell asset group to ngsw-config.json

-Run `npm run build -- --prod` and observe the output to see which files can be cached for the app shell.
+Run `npm run build:prod` and observe the output to see which files can be cached for the app shell.
 In addition, navigate to `www` output folder of the project and observe the static assets that should be part of app shell over there.

 Open `ngsw-config.json` file and extend the following config;